• Skip to primary navigation

 Career Life Connections 11/12

-Required Prerequisites: Career Life Education
+Required Prerequisite: Career Life Education

-Bible 11
+Encounter 11

-“Bible class,” as we call it is more than a time for reading, discussing, thinking or debating.
+“Bible class,” as we call it, is more than a time for reading, discussing, thinking or debating.
 We have the privilege of allotting time daily for study and reflection so that we who seek God may grow to know and love Him and His ways more with each passing moment and so that we can better understand His intent and desire for our lives – that is, His desire to live His holy life through us!
+This class is required for all full-time WCAS students.
+Not available for cross-enrollment.

 Required Prerequisites: None